MeasureCamp – A slice of an in-demand analytics event

 So what’s the impact for digital analytics?

 It means that as more people shop online, there is a greater volume of data to analyse and provide actionable insights from.
 Whilst reporting on a website’s performance is still very much important for businesses, analysts are now able to incorporate data science and machine learning techniques in their analyses.
 There were seven sessions that covered the area of data science at MeasureCamp Data science uses statistical modelling to make predictions about future events.
 One powerful study that shows the importance of statistical modelling was discussed at MeasureCamp, whereby American psychologists John Gottman and Robert Levenson used the power of science to predict relationship longevity based on a short observation of 78 newly-weds.
 This study revealed that by using an algorithm to predict divorce, they were 93% accurate in which marriages would end in divorce.

 Now, utilising this in digital marketing is an effective technique as you can understand how customers are likely to respond and react in real time.
 You can use predictive modelling to measure the optimal time customers are likely to return to the site (useful for marketing attribution) or you can look at whether people are leaving your site due to page load time or another time component.
 Data is growing in volume and by modelling this data can help to improve our understanding of customers and their journey.
 Not only do data science techniques provide practical importance for ecommerce sites – they also help businesses make confident decisions.

-The Digital Intelligence team at Salmon is now using data science to make data-driven decisions for its clients.
+The Digital Intelligence team at Salmon, a Wunderman Commerce Company, is now using data science to make data-driven decisions for its clients.
 New software tools and fresh innovative ideas are proving successful.